• Search

 Sharing our love for authors, and the stories they are inspired to tell.

-Nineteen-year-old Emily is new to pairs skating, but she and her partner Chris have a big dream – to be the first American team to win Olympic gold.
 Their young coach Sergei, who left Russia after a mysterious end to his skating career, believes they can break through and make history.

-Emily and Chris are on track to be top contenders at the 2002 Winter Games.
 But when forbidden feelings spark between Emily and Sergei, broken trust and an unexpected enemy threaten to derail Emily’s dreams of gold.

-Jennifer Comeaux had always loved writing, even as a small child and had long cherished a dream, of one day seeing her name in print.
+An image of author Jennifer ComeauxEven as a small child Jennifer loved writing and had long cherished a dream, of one day seeing her name in print.

 Dreams however, are often dictated by the practicalities of life and Jennifer compromised by earning a Master of Accounting from Tulane University and becoming a Certified Public Accountant in South Louisiana, working as a corporate tax manager for a Fortune 100 company.

-While at Tulane, she wrote for the school newspaper and whilst seeing her name in a byline was great, she still dreamed of writing a novel and having it published, which she finally did after some encouragement from friends and family.
+While at Tulane, she wrote for the school newspaper and whilst seeing her name in a by-line was great, she still dreamed of writing a novel and having it published, which she finally did after some encouragement from friends and family.

 Jennifer has always been passionate about figure skating and follows the sport closely, although she has only ever stepped onto an ice rink once.
 When not working, she can often be found travelling widely to attend figure skating events and competitions, always with her camera to hand.

-It was this passion and its experiences, which gave her the idea of a storyline for her first novel and after much writing and re-writing, ‘Life on the Edge ‘, became her first published book.
+It was this passion and its experiences, which gave her the idea of a storyline for her first novel and after much writing and re-writing, Life on the Edge became her first published book.

 ‘Romance On The Edge’